mayaboker/frame_awareness_pipeline/README.md

 # Frame Awareness Pipeline

-Production-oriented static-camera awareness using YOLO26s, OC-SORT, robust vehicle motion, and a 15-frame temporal decision.
+static-camera maintaining frame awareness using YOLO26s, OC-SORT, vehicle motion, and a 15-frame temporal decision.
 It reports:

 - whether a person is present and how many stable person identities exist;